Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- In 13 games this season, Texas and its opponents have scored more than 149.5 total points.
+- Texas and its opponents have scored more than 148.5 points in 13 of 34 games this season.

-- Texas' games this season have had an average of 145.2 points, 4.3 fewer than this matchup's over/under.
+- Texas has had an average of 145.2 points in its games this season, 3.3 fewer than this matchup's total.

-- Texas has entered the game as favorites 23 times this season and won 20, or 87%, of those games.
+- Texas has won 20, or 87%, of the 23 games it has played as the favorite this season.

 Texas vs. Miami (FL) Over/Under Stats